 Suddenly, I was overwhelmed.
 I fell to my knees, weeping for these women and children.
 Hundreds of people began to gather in order to pay tribute.
 I could hear them taking pictures of me as I cried.

 I closed my eyes.
 This moment was not about me.
 None of the work that I do is ever about me.
 I was trying to tune out the noise of clicking cameras in the background.
 This was my time to mourn, to really feel that loss.

 After about 15 minutes, I stood up and composed myself.
-It was now time to thank everyone who had sacrificed so much to see this moment happen.
+Now, it was time to thank everyone who had sacrificed so much to see this moment happen.
 This was their dream.
-So many had sacrificed so much.
+So many people had sacrificed so much.
 I was blessed to be such a small part of it.

-And so this is my prayer.
-That all of you who sacrifice so much would experience this joy.
-You stand and pray, with faith that the abortion clinics with close.
+That being said, this is my prayer, that all of you who sacrifice so much would experience this joy.
+You stand and pray with faith that the abortion clinics will close.
 They WILL close.
-And you will be there to witness it...to see your dreams come to fruition.
+And, you will be there to witness it, to see your dreams come to fruition.

 Each of us has the opportunity to be a part of something that truly saves lives.
 For instance, 40 Days for Life.
 If you have never participated, I encourage you to make the commitment.
 No one loves praying outside of an abortion clinic.
 It is a sad place.
 Even though it’s uncomfortable, we MUST go.
 We must be there to bring Christ out to these places of despair.
 You won’t ever go alone because God will be there with you.

 You might wonder if your presence outside of an abortion clinic makes a difference.
 Well, let me tell you what Planned Parenthood announced at the last national conference I attended.
 They said this, "Our no-show rate goes up to 75% when people are outside our clinics praying."